-In February 2004, ON Semiconductor completed a public offering of common stock resulting in net proceeds of \$226.7 million.
-The net proceeds were used to redeem \$70.0 million principal amount of ON Semiconductor's 13% senior secured notes due 2010 and \$105.0 million principal amount of the 12% senior securied notes due 2008 at a redemption price of 112% of the principal amount of such notes.
-The remaining proceeds will be used for general corporate purposes.
+\$70.0 million principal amount of the ON Semiconductor's 13% senior secured notes due 2010 and \$105.0 million principal amount of the 12% senior secured notes due 2008 at a redemption price of 112% of the principal amount of such notes.
+The remaining proceeds were used for general corporate purposes.